ryanfp/DnD-Compendium/To-Do List.md

-- [/] ⚔Parse/Review/Link Character Archetypes⚔ 🔺 📅2025-04-26 #in-progress
+- [ ] ⚔Consolidate Character Archetypes 📅2025-04-26 #in-progress

-	- [ ] Review all adventuring classes
+	- [ ] Review all adventuring classes #started
-	- [ ] Review all subclasses
+	- [ ] Review all subclasses #started
 	- [ ] Remove marked options
-	- [ ] Combine/edit any classes/subclasses
+	- [ ] Combine/edit any classes/subclasses #started
-	- [ ] Link all subclasses to their classes and vice-versa
+	- [ ] Link all subclasses to their classes and vice-versa #started